• Skip to primary navigation

 While the cakes are cooling, prepare the frosting:

 • Place the softened unsalted butter, heavy cream, cocoa powder, vanilla, and stevia in a medium bowl.
-Using a handheld electric mixer, beat on low to incorporate, then beat on medium for about 1 minute, until the frosting is light and fluffy.
-You can also mix the frosting by hand until light and fluffy.
+Using a handheld electric mixer, beat on low to incorporate, then beat on medium for about 1 minute until the frosting is light and fluffy.
+You can also mix the frosting by hand until it's light and fluffy.

 Assemble and frost the cake:

 • Place one of the cake layers on a cake plate, flat side up.
 To keep the plate clean, you can line the plate with strips of wax paper to protect the plate (let them overhang), then pull them from underneath the cake once you’re done frosting it.
+Alternatively, use a cake board.

-• Place â…“ cup of frosting in the middle of the cake and use an offset spatula to spread the frosting all over the top of the cake, as shown in the video.
+• Place ⅓ cup of frosting in the middle of the cake and use an offset spatula to spread the frosting over the top of the cake.

 • Gently place the second cake layer on top of the first one, flat side up.
 There’s no need to press on it.
-Place another â…“ cup of frosting on top of this second cake, and use the spatula to spread it all over the top of the cake.
+Place another ⅓ cup of frosting on top of this second cake, and use the spatula to spread it all over the top of the cake.

 Notes

-If your pans are not brand new and super nonstick, line their bottoms with a parchment circle after greasing them and grease the parchment too.
+• If your pans are not brand new and super nonstick, line their bottoms with a parchment circle after greasing them and grease the parchment too.

 Nutrition per Serving

-Serving: 1slice | Calories: 391kcal | Carbohydrates: 7g | Protein: 9g | Fat: 38g | Saturated Fat: 16g | Sodium: 180mg | Fiber: 3g | Sugar: 1g
+Serving: 1 slice | Calories: 391 kcal | Carbohydrates: 7 g | Protein: 9 g | Fat: 38 g | Saturated Fat: 16 g | Sodium: 180 mg | Fiber: 3 g | Sugar: 1 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-More Low-Carb Desserts
+More Desserts

-• Keto mug cake served on a white plate with a fork.
+• Keto mug cake is served on a white plate with a fork.

 Keto Mug Cake